 - Toilet seats must be cleaned on a daily basis to prevent worsening the pinworm infection.

-- Ensure that your child is infection free before they can interact with any other children.
+- Ensure that your child is infection-free before they can interact with any other children.

 There are many infections your child can pick up, and Pinworms can cause a lot of discomfort in your child.
-It must be treated as the earliest with all the necessary precaution and remember prevention is always better than cure!
+It must be treated as the earliest with all the necessary precautions and remember prevention is always better than cure!